-The original Alexander, equal parts gin, crème de cacao and cream, is thought to have originated in the twentieth century, certainly before 1915, evidenced by an equal parts recipe appearing in Hugo Ensslin's 1916 Recipes for Mixed Drinks.
+The original Alexander, equal parts gin, crème de cacao and cream, is thought to have originated in the 20th century, certainly before 1915, evidenced by an equal parts recipe appearing in Hugo Ensslin's 1916 Recipes for Mixed Drinks.

 1916 Recipes for Mixed Drinks

-Historian Barry Popik's website lists several plausible origins for this drink.
+Historian, Barry Popik's website lists several plausible origins for this drink.
 The first being a cutting from page 11 of the news section of the 3rd October 1915 Philadelphia (PA) Inquirer.
 "The head bartender has even gone so far as to invent an Alexander cocktail, which he is reserving to be served during the World Series."
 This referred to The Racquet Club and the 1915 World Series which was won by Boston beating Philadelphia.
 The bartender created the drink in honour of Philadelphia pitcher Grover Cleveland Alexander (1887-1950).